quornian/logseq-modules/README.md

     query-view.clj
     style.css
 ```

-The contents of each of these files is inserted into the relevant section of the relevant configuration file of Logseq, with minor [transformations](#transformations).
+On running `install.py`, the contents of each of these files is collected, [transformed](#transformations) then inserted into the relevant file and section of Logseq's configuration.

-Entries are added to the graph's config file, `logseq/config.edn`, under the `:macros`, `:query/result-transforms`, and `:query/views` sections.
+Entries are added to the graph's config file (`logseq/config.edn`) under the `:macros`, `:query/result-transforms` and `:query/views` sections.
 Styling is added to the `logseq/custom.css` file.

-All entries are inserted in a block that looks like this:
+All entries are inserted in a block like this making updates and removal easy:
 ```clojure
 ;; <logseq-modules query-views>
 ...